 Recent events impacting our business include global economic conditions, inflationary cost environment, disruption in our supply chain, the COVID-19 pandemic, and the ongoing conflict between Russia and Ukraine, each of which are further discussed below.
 We expect each of these factors will impact our fiscal 2023 performance.
 We expect elevated levels of cost inflation to persist throughout 2023, although at lower levels than experienced in 2022.
-We anticipate in 2023 that these headwinds will be mitigated by pricing actions taken in response to inflationary cost environment, supply chain productivity improvements and cost savings initiatives.
+We anticipate in 2023 that these headwinds will be partially mitigated by pricing actions taken in response to inflationary cost environment, supply chain productivity improvements and cost savings initiatives.
 The effects of inflation have also resulted in central banks raising short-term interest rates and, as a result, we expect that our interest expense will increase in 2023.
-While the impacts of COVID-19 on our business have largely moderated, there still remains uncertainty around the pandemic, including its effect on labor or other macroeconomic factors and spread of new COVID-19 variants and resurgences.
+While we expect the impacts of COVID-19 on our business to moderate, there still remains uncertainty around the pandemic, its effect on labor or other macroeconomic factors, its severity and duration, the continued availability and effectiveness of vaccines and actions taken by third parties or by government authorities in response, including restrictions, laws or regulations, or other responses.
 Also, the ongoing conflict between Russia and Ukraine, and the sanctions imposed in response to this conflict, have increased global economic and political uncertainty.